MoonsideGames/encompass-cs-docs/content/pong/draw_paddle/canvas_component.md

 LOVE provides a neat little drawing feature called Canvases.
 You can tell LOVE to draw to a Canvas instead of the screen, and then save the Canvas so you don't have to repeat lots of draw procedures.
 It's very nifty.

 Let's set up a CanvasComponent.
+To create a new Component type, we extend the Component class.

 Create a file: **game/components/canvas.ts**